PrinRose/DACNet/README.md

 ## Note

-This code is directly related to our manuscript currently submitted to *The Visual Computer*:
+This code is directly related to our manuscript currently submitted to *Signal, Image and Video Processing*:

 **Detail-Aware Context Modeling and Coherent Refinement for Camouflaged Object Detection**